zeling595/tp/docs/DeveloperGuide.md

 1.1 Find Booking: finds booking(s) with the following parameters: person ID, room ID, start date, end date and isActive state - `findBooking`

 The Find Booking feature is facilitated by:
-1. `Booking` class. `Booking` objects represent the booking made by the person when checked in.
+1. `Booking` class.
-2. `ModelManager`.
-ModelManager contains the filteredBookings which will be updated after `findBooking` command.
-It implements the following operation that support the find bookingg feature:
+2. `BookingBook` class.
+BookingBook tracks all the bookings created.
+It implements the following operation that supports delete booking feature:
     `updateFilteredBookingList()` - update filteredBookingList with a predicate.

 This operation is exposed in the `Model` interface as `Model#updateFilteredBookingList`.

 FindBooking features will be used in different scenarios:

-1. When the user wish to know the detailed information about a booking.
-For example, a customer wish to know which room is he/she checked into.
-The user can find the room based on the customer Id, the start date and the end date of the booking.
+1. When the user wishes to know the detailed information about a booking.
+For example, a customer wishes to know which room is he/she allocated to.
+The user can find the room based on the customer ID, the start date and the end date of the booking.
 2. When the user wish to delete/edit a Booking, the user will find the Booking with the relevant parameter first.
 For example, if a customer wish to cancel his booking, the customer Id, the start date and the end date of the booking will be provided.
-The user then can use the above information to find out about the booking id which is needed by other features.
+The user then can use the above information to find out about the booking ID which is needed by other features.

 Given below is the example usage scenario: